Monday, May 4, 2026

 As noted by Wikipedia, the song, with lyrics and music by Leo Corday and Leon Carr, had been (two years prior to the 1951 debut of Ms. Shore's program) the commercial theme of the CBS-TV music, variety, and comedy revue Inside U.S.A. with Chevrolet; the program aired every other week from September, 1949 until March, 1950.
 The show starred Peter Lind Hayes; its co-star was Mary Healy.
 Mr. Hayes and Ms. Healy, husband and wife, would star together on other network programs over time.
 The show also featured dancer Sheila Bond, actress Mary Wickes, dancer Danny Daniels, and the Ray Charles Singers, the vocal group which accompanied the program's stars (and guest stars) in production numbers.
 Mr. Charles's singers were also featured in the show's "See the U.S.A."
 Chevrolet commercials.

 My mother, who earlier in 1949 had appeared on two DuMont Network shows, was one of Inside U.S.A's Ray Charles Singers, from the program's debut in late September until November, when she left the show to become one of the vocalists on bandleader Kay Kyser's new program on NBC.
 (Later, in 1951 and 1952, when she was a featured singer on NBC's Your Hit Parade, she would work again with Ray Charles.
-Beginning in 1950, he was the Hit Parade's vocal arranger, writing the arrangements for both the show's starring vocalists, and for its choral group, the Hit Paraders (which was, in essence, a Ray Charles ensemble, under a different name; he hired the singers who made up the Hit Paraders, and arranged and oversaw the group's vocal performances.
-He remained with Your Hit Parade for much of the 1950s).
+Beginning in 1950, he was the Hit Parade's vocal arranger, writing the arrangements for both the show's starring vocalists, and for its choral group, the Hit Paraders--which was, in essence, a Ray Charles ensemble, under a different name; he hired the singers who made up the Hit Paraders, and arranged and oversaw the group's vocal performances.
+He remained with Your Hit Parade for much of the 1950s.)

 I have a number of pieces of sheet music, from my mother's TV career in New York.
 One of them is from Inside U.S.A., and is of the show's Chevrolet jingle.

 Though my parents had married in August of 1949 (the month before she joined Inside U.S.A.), she continued to use her maiden name, Sue Benjamin--which is written at the top of the sheet music, below--as her stage name.
 She would change her surname to Bennett upon joining the cast of Kay Kyser's program, which had its debut the first week of December, 1949.
-Mr. Kyser asked her to come up with a new name; he evidently thought that Benjamin did not have enough of a show business flair to it.
-She chose the surname Bennett (which was, as it happens, the first name of her father-in-law).
+Mr. Kyser asked her to come up with a new last name; he evidently thought that Benjamin did not have enough of a show business flair to it.
+She chose the name Bennett (which was, as it happens, the first name of her father-in-law).

 Here is the first page of her "See the U.S.A." sheet music, from Inside U.S.A.: